open-policy-agent/opa/docs/docs/kafka-authorization.md

 opa build --bundle policies/ --output bundles/bundle.tar.gz
 ```

-### 5. Exercise the policy that restricts producer access to topics with high fanout
+### 5. Exercise the policy that restricts producer access to topics with high fan-out

 First, run `kafka-console-producer` and simulate a service with access to the
 `click-stream` topic.